 comply with all applicable laws and regulations.

-Buyer's obligations

-The Buyer must:
+Buyer’s obligations: The Buyer must:

-provide the Supplier with any information it has reasonably requested to enable the delivery of the Services
+provide the Supplier with any information the Supplier has reasonably requested to enable the delivery of the Services

-make decisions and give approvals reasonably required by the Supplier to enable delivery of the Services.
-All decisions and approvals must be given within reasonable timeframes, and
+make decisions and give approvals reasonably required by the Supplier to enable delivery of the Services, within reasonable timeframes, and

-pay the Supplier the Charges for the Services as long as the Supplier has delivered the Services and invoiced the Buyer, all in accordance with this Contract.
+pay the Supplier the Charges for the Services in accordance with this Contract.

-Supplier's obligations
+Supplier obligations: The Supplier must:

-The Supplier must deliver the Services:
+deliver the Services:

-on time and to the required performance standards or quality set out in Schedule 1 or reasonably notified by the Buyer to the Supplier from time to time
+on time (including meeting all Milestones on time) and to the required performance standards or quality set out in Schedule 1 or reasonably notified by the Buyer to the Supplier from time to time, and

-within the amounts agreed as Charges, and

-with due care, skill and diligence, and to the appropriate professional standard or in accordance with good industry practice as would be expected from a leading supplier in the relevant industry.
+with due care, skill and diligence, and to the appropriate professional standard or in accordance with good industry practice as would be expected from a leading supplier in the relevant industry

-The Supplier must:

-ensure that its Personnel have the necessary skills, experience, training and resources to successfully deliver the Services
+ensure that its Personnel have the necessary skills, experience, training and resources to deliver the Services

 provide all equipment and resources necessary to deliver the Services, and

-comply with the Standards of Integrity and Conduct issued by the State Services Commission (see www.ssc.govt.nz) and any other relevant codes of conduct listed in Schedule 1 or notified by the Buyer to the Supplier from time to time.
+comply with the Supplier Code of Conduct issued by the Procurement Functional Leader (see www.procurement.govt.nz) and any other relevant codes of conduct listed in Schedule 1 or notified by the Buyer to the Supplier from time to time.

-Where an Approved Personnel has been authorised by the Buyer in Schedule 1, the Supplier must use the Approved Personnel in delivering the Services.
-The Supplier must obtain the Buyer's prior written approval if it wishes to change any Approved Personnel.
+Approved Personnel: Where Approved Personnel have been agreed in Schedule 1, the Supplier must:

+use those Approved Personnel in delivering the Services; and

+obtain the Buyer's prior written approval if it wishes to change any Approved Personnel.

-If the Supplier is at the Buyer's premises, the Supplier must observe the Buyer's policies and procedures, including those relating to health and safety, and security requirements.
-The Buyer must tell the Supplier what the relevant policies and procedures are, and either give the Supplier a copy of them or provide an internet link.
+Premises: If the Supplier is at the Buyer’s premises, the Supplier must observe the Buyer's policies and procedures, including those relating to health and safety, and security requirements, as notified to the Supplier.

-If the nature of the Services requires it, the Supplier will deliver Services:
+Health, Safety & Security: The Supplier must:

+Consult, cooperate and coordinate with the Buyer to ensure that each Party complies with the HSW Act as it relates to the Contract

+comply, and ensure that its Personnel comply, with their obligations under the HSW Act

+comply with all reasonable directions of the Buyer relating to health, safety, and security, and

+report any health and safety incident, injury or near miss, or any notice issued under the HSW Act, to the Buyer if it relates to, or affects, the Contract.

+Employment standards: The Supplier must:

+comply, and ensure that its Personnel comply, with their obligations under the Employment Relations Act 2000, Minimum Wage Act 1983, Wages Protection Act 1983 and the Holidays Act 2003

+report any instances where the Supplier or its Personnel are being investigated by the Labour Inspectorate, or where the Supplier identifies it has breached any of the legislation referenced in 2.7a.

+Respect: The Supplier must deliver the Services in a manner that:

-in a manner that is culturally appropriate for Māori, Pacific and other ethnic or indigenous groups, and
+is culturally appropriate for Māori, Pacific and other ethnic or indigenous groups, and

-that respects the personal privacy and dignity of all participants and stakeholders.
+respects the personal privacy and dignity of all individuals.

 Charges and payment

-Charges & invoices

-The Charges are the total maximum amount payable by the Buyer to the Supplier for delivery of the Services.
+Maximum amount: The Charges are the total maximum amount payable by the Buyer to the Supplier for delivery of the Services.
 Charges include Fees and, where agreed, Expenses and Daily Allowances.

-The Supplier must provide valid tax invoices for all Charges on the dates or at the times specified in Schedule 1.
-The Buyer has no obligation to pay the Charges set out on an invoice, which is not a valid tax invoice.
-A valid a tax invoice must:
+Valid tax invoice: The Supplier must provide valid tax invoices for all Charges on the dates or at the times specified in Schedule 1.
+The Buyer has no obligation to pay the Charges set out on an invoice that is not a valid tax invoice.
+A valid tax invoice must:

-clearly show all GST due
+clearly show all GST due, if any

 be in New Zealand currency or the currency stated in Schedule 1